Unlimited Name Ideas Free Access No Login Needed

 • Enterprise / 100k+ records: Openprise or Salesforce Data Cloud with custom rule layers

-• Suggesting canonical names for companies not in your reference table
+• Suggesting canonical names for companies not yet in your reference table

 • Handling edge cases in non-English brand names

-• Processing free-text fields to extract company names from messy inputs
+• Extracting company names from messy free-text input fields

-• LLMs hallucinate brand names.
-“Mircosoft” might be corrected to “Microsoft” or to a fictional entity depending on context and model temperature.
+• Hallucination: LLMs invent brand names.
+“Mircosoft” might get corrected to “Microsoft” or to a fictional entity, depending on model temperature.

-• LLMs have knowledge cutoffs.
-Post-cutoff rebrands, acquisitions, and new entities will not be resolved correctly.
+• Knowledge cutoffs: Post-cutoff rebrands, acquisitions, and new entities won’t be resolved correctly.

-• LLMs are inconsistent.
-The same input sent twice may return different canonical outputs.
+• Inconsistency: The same input sent twice may return different canonical outputs.

 The Winning Architecture: Rules + AI